hydralang/humboldt-doc/source/basics.rst

-In any given round, the Humboldt node **MUST** choose a node at random, with additional weight provided to nodes with greater hop distances, and the greatest weight provided to nodes that the Humboldt node as learned about only through a "gossip" interaction (see :ref:`gossip-proto`).
+In any given round, the Humboldt node **MUST** choose a node at random, with additional weight provided to nodes with greater hop distances, and the greatest weight provided to nodes that the Humboldt node has learned about only through a "gossip" interaction (see :ref:`gossip-proto`).
 There is also a probability that the Humboldt node *won't* attempt to make any additional connection; this probability increases as the number of connections approaches